 If you choose to stay at one of the beach hotels, try to plan a night or two in one of the hotels in Stonetown.
 An alternative is to take a day tour of Stonetown.
 Another interesting tour is the Spice Tour that brings visitors to various spice plantations and usually includes some of the island’s historical sights.

 The waters surrounding the archipelago harbour an astonishing variety of marine life, ranging from spongy corals and colourful clown fish, to manta rays, hawksbill turtles, barracudas and sharks.
-Many hotels offer diving and/or snorkelling trips to nearby reefs and outlying islands.
+Most hotels offer diving and/or snorkelling trips to nearby reefs and outlying islands.

 Zanzibar can easily be reached by air from Dar-Es-Salaam (‘Dar’) or from Arusha/Kilimanjaro, making it ideal after a safari.
 There are also frequent boat services from Dar and neighbouring islands.
 Search for hotels in Zanzibar.